eth-brownie/brownie/README.md

 ## Development

-This project is still in early development and should be considered an alpha.
+This project is still in early development and should be considered a beta.
 Future changes may break existing functionality.
 Pull requests are welcomed.

 ## License